sadiecee/FoliumTutorial/README.md

 **A smaller, "sample" version of that data set can be found in the data folder for this tutorial**.
 Because the data is so large, it might be quicker to use a smaller fraction of the data.
 It is also helpful if you're having difficulty downloading the data from ArcOnline.
 Whichever dataset you chose to use should allow you to create and visual point based maps from CSV latitude and longitude files.

+**The second piece of data you are going to want to download** can be found [here](https://hudgis-hud.opendata.arcgis.com/datasets/HUD::estimated-housing-authority-service-areas/).
+You're going to want to download it in *csv* and *GeoJSON* format.
+The CSV can be found in the data folder of this tutorial, but you will need to download the GeoJSON from the site itself.

 Once you have your data, you're going to want to upload it to Python.
 You can do that using the code below.
 Remember to upload all three of the files we are looking at here!

 ```Python